OhHeyItsJosh/COMP1004-Coursework/Planning/Meetings/Scrum meeting 4.md

 ### Half-way additional plans for sprint

+Development during this sprint has been rapid, I have managed to meet all of my set goals in the first week.
+A mid-sprint meeting was held to append additional plans to this sprint:

-- Begin working on the notes tab
+- [x] Begin working on the functionality for the notes tab.
+- [x] Develop relationship aspect between tasks and notes.